"It could be the most terrifying motion picture I have ever made!"The Birds

 - Oh Crap: Melanie's face after seeing a massive flock of birds gathered next to the school.

-- Phone Booth: Hiding inside one saves Melanie's life.
+- Phone Booth: Hiding inside one during an attack saves Melanie's life.

 - San Francisco: The opening scenes take place here, before the action moves up the coast to Bodega Bay.